Hello. My name is Shirley and I am a food addict.

-If these are your experiences too and if you are a food addict and an overeater then maybe you would like to follow me as I do an experiment
+If these are your experiences too and if you are a food addict and an overeater then maybe you would like to know of an easy way to learn to eat less

 Do you have a great story about this?
 Share it!
 Let us know about your experiences and your thoughts on the subject of this page

 Please remember that the author of this website is not a professional.
 All statements are opinions and not to be taken as advice.

 Interesting reading - eat like a normal person